skip to content

 01/2026 NEW PAPER

-Our new review paper synthesizes evidence linking atypical cortical tracking of auditory information in dyslexia, language development, and neurocognitive mechanisms of adaptive and resilient speech comprehension
+In this review paper, we synthesize evidence linking atypical cortical tracking of auditory information in dyslexia, language development, and neurocognitive mechanisms of adaptive and resilient speech comprehension

 Klimovich-Gray A, Bozic M, Molinaro N, Lallier M (2026).
 Dyslexia: a window into the cortical mechanisms of adaptive speech analysis.
 Trends in Neurosciences. https://doi.org/10.1016/j.tins.2025.12.004